Opening the Vocabulary of Egocentric Actions: Method

-\paragraph{Fine-tuning base object vocabulary.} Egocentric videos often capture many different objects in the same environment.
-Semantic variability of the objects can be very fine-grained e.g. \textit{``boom"} vs. \textit{``arm"} in Assembly101~\cite{sener2022assembly101}.
+\paragraph{Fine-tuning the Base Object Vocabulary.} Egocentric videos often capture many different objects in the same environment.
+Semantic variability of the objects can be very fine-grained e.g. \textit{“boom”} vs. \textit{“arm”} in Assembly101~\cite{sener2022assembly101}.
 Such fine granularity is not fully captured by CLIP pretrained on data crawled from the web.
-We thus treat this as a vocabulary learning problem and fine-tune the vocabulary of object embeddings $W_{o_i}$ for all base objects seen during training i.e. $\forall o_i \in \mathcal{O}_{base}$.
-This simple fine-tuning allows CLIP to adjust the object names for optimal performance.
-The CLIP-text encoder is kept frozen which makes the vocabulary learning parameter efficient.
+We treat this as a vocabulary learning problem with the goal of making fine-grained object categories discriminative in the continuous CLIP feature space.
+To this end, we fine-tune the pretrained object embeddings $W_{o_i}$ for all base objects seen during training~\ie~$\forall o_i \in \mathcal{O}_{base}$.
+This simple fine-tuning allows CLIP to adjust the object embeddings in its continuous space to make them discriminative for optimal performance.

+The CLIP-text encoder is kept frozen for both the prompting strategies, making them parameter-efficient.
 During testing (Fig.~\ref{fig:aop} bottom), we use the fine-tuned embeddings for the base objects and the original pretrained embeddings for the novel objects.
-The verb-conditioned context prompts are shared for all objects (base+novel).
+The verb-conditioned context prompts are unique for every instance.